Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Operations on

 The proper base change map

-is an isomorphism by \ref{p.pbc} (i), hence $i'{}^* G_D$ is $0\Rightarrow 0$.
+is an isomorphism by Proposition \ref{p.pbc} \ref{p.pbc1}, hence $i'{}^* G_D$ is $0\Rightarrow 0$.
 It follows that $G_D$ is an isomorphism.
-Axioms (b), (b'), (c), (c') follow from \ref{p.ax}.
-By \ref{p.gdp} and \ref{p.gluestack}, this defines a pseudo-functor $F\colon \cC\to\cD$.
-For any 1-cell of~$\cC$, namely, any separated morphism $f\colon \cX\to \cY$ of prime to~$m$ inertia of Deligne-Mumford $S$-stacks of finite type and finite inertia, we define
+Axioms (b), (b$'$), (c), (c$'$) in the definition of $\GD^\Cart$ follow from \cite[Proposition 8.8]{glue}.
+By Proposition \ref{p.gluestack}, this defines a pseudofunctor $F\colon \cC\to\cD$.
+For any morphism of~$\cC$, namely, any separated morphism $f\colon \cX\to \cY$ of $m$-prime inertia between finite-type and finite-inertia Deligne-Mumford $S$-stacks, we define

 to be $F(f)$.